Isolating information from one period to another in terms of the revenues and expenses.

-Let's talk about why do we close the books.
-The best analogy is one that I read years back in a textbook it was a sports analogy and I'm going to paraphrase that to help us understand this closing process a little better.
+Let's talk about why do we close the book.
+The best analogy is one that I read years back (数年前) in a textbook, it was a sports analogy, and I'm going to paraphrase (判りやすく言い換える) that to help us understand this closing process a little better.
 Let's assume that the Yankees and the Orioles two baseball professional teams are playing each other.

 Usually when two professional baseball teams play each other, they'll play three games in a series.
 Let's assume that game one ended yesterday with the Orioles winning with a score of ten and the Yankees with a score of three, that's my fantasy that Orioles win against the Yankees occasionally.

 So again game one ended yesterday, now today this evening game two will be played.
-And I ask you a question, I said at this point on the eve of game two what is the score for game two?
-Now you might look perplexed for a second and then you're going to say of course the score is zero zero.
-And you're absolutely right, the score at this point for game two is zero zero, so I'm going to follow up with a question again and say well what happened to last night's score and you're gonna say well last night's game is over.
+And I ask you a question, I said at this point on the eve of game two, what is the score for game two?
+Now you might look perplexed (当惑する) for a second, and then you're going to say of course the score is zero zero.
+And you're absolutely right,.
+The score at this point for game two is zero zero.
+So I'm going to follow up with a question again, and say well what happened to the last night's score and you're gonna say well last night's game is over.
 This is a new game today.

-And you're right again, so in other words we have closed the books for game one, and game one score does not seep into game two, it does not affect game two.
-However the statistics involving game one that information does affect the players will stay on permanently and will affect those players averages lifetime averages etc. But yet the important point here is that each games score stands on its own merits.
+And you're right again, so in other words we have closed the book for game one, and game one score does not seep into game two, it does not affect game two.
+However the statistics involving game one, that information does affect the players, will stay on permanently, and will affect those players averages lifetime averages etc. But yet the important point here is that each games score stands on its own merits.

-So is it with closing when we close the books what we're doing is we are isolating information from one period to another in terms of the revenues and expenses specifically.
+So is it with closing (So be動詞 + 主語 「それも（同じく）そうです。」), when we close the books, what we're doing is we are isolating information from one period to another in terms of the revenues and expenses specifically（明確に）.

-So closing out cells again isolate information from one period to another period.
+So closing out says again, isolate information from one period to another period.
 How often should we be closing?
-There's no hard and fast rules but midsize and larger companies should be closing monthly because when you close monthly then you can prepare monthly financial statements.
+There's no hard and fast rules, but midsize and larger companies should be closing monthly, because when you close monthly, then you can prepare monthly financial statements.

 Well we start off with a series of closing entries that I've outlined below, so here is this example we have the closing journal entries for Ellie dance company for the year ending December 31st 2011.

-So prior to closing entry, let's go back and look at the general ledger and on this side here I have oultlined an informal representation of the general ledger in the form of T accounts.
+So prior to closing entry, let's go back and look at the general ledger, and on this side here I have outlined an informal representation (表現) of the general ledger in the form of T accounts.

 So you can see that prior to the closing entry, for the service revenue account we have a normal credit balance of $20,000.
 Service revenue is a revenue account normal balance is a credit 20,000.
 Our task is to close out this service revenue account.

-how do we do that, we do that by creating a closing entry that credit your advertising account and the offsetting debit will go for that same income summary account that we use in step one.
+How do we do that?
+We do that by creating a closing entry that credit your advertising account and the offsetting debit will go for that same income summary account that we use in step one.
 And when you have more than one expense account, you'll use same logic and credit each of these expense accounts.
-Again the interest of brevity I've only outline one expense account here in the genaral ledger.
+Again the interest of brevity (簡潔) I've only outline one expense account here in the general ledger.

-Step three, step three is to close out your income summary account.
-However close out your income summary account we first need to calculate the balance of income summary, because remember prior to the closing process your income summary accout had a zero balance, however based on entry no1 and entry no2, in step one and step two respectively your income summary account has some activity right now.
+Step three is to close out your income summary account.
+However close out your income summary account, we first need to calculate the balance of income summary, because remember prior to the closing process, your income summary account had a zero balance, however based on entry No.1 and entry No.2, in step one and step two respectively (各々) your income summary account has some activity right now.

 This creates a balance of 10,140 credit.
 Your job in step three is to take this credit balance of 10,140 and bringing it to a zero balance.